athornton/JupyterCon-2018-talk/talk.rst

   * One goes off somewhere in the observable universe roughly every ten seconds.

-* Roughly 20 billion galaxies
+* Roughly 20 billion galaxies.
-* Roughly 20 billion stars
+* Roughly 20 billion stars.

   * So everyone could have about three of each.